elmtree-askmo/cloudcannon-app/content/learn/engineering/what-is-the-significance-of-relative-movements-in-machining-operations-and-how-do-they-affect-the-trajectory-of-the-tool.md

 url: /learn/engineering/questions/what-is-the-significance-of-relative-movements-in-machining-operations-and-how-do-they-affect-the-trajectory-of-the-tool
 score: -1.0
 related_article1:
-    id: 168697
+    id: 168701
     title: >-
-        What are the key characteristics of parts with a geometry of revolution, such as shafts and cylindrical parts?
+        What are the fundamental principles of the turning process, and how does a single-point cutting tool function in material removal?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-key-characteristics-of-parts-with-a-geometry-of-revolution-such-as-shafts-and-cylindrical-parts
+    url: /learn/engineering/questions/what-are-the-fundamental-principles-of-the-turning-process-and-how-does-a-singlepoint-cutting-tool-function-in-material-removal
 related_article2:
+    id: 168702
+    title: >-
+        Describe the main components of a mechanical lathe and their functions.
+    subject: Engineering
+    url: /learn/engineering/questions/describe-the-main-components-of-a-mechanical-lathe-and-their-functions
+related_article3:
     id: 168714
     title: >-
         What types of clothing are considered inappropriate in machining environments and why?
-    subject: Engineering
+    subject: Health Studies
-    url: /learn/engineering/questions/what-types-of-clothing-are-considered-inappropriate-in-machining-environments-and-why
+    url: /learn/health-studies/questions/what-types-of-clothing-are-considered-inappropriate-in-machining-environments-and-why
-related_article3:
+related_article4:
     id: 168706
     title: >-
         How do three-jaw chucks and collets differ in their applications for workpiece holding?
     subject: Engineering
     url: /learn/engineering/questions/how-do-threejaw-chucks-and-collets-differ-in-their-applications-for-workpiece-holding
-related_article4:
-    id: 168701
-    title: >-
-        What are the fundamental principles of the turning process, and how does a single-point cutting tool function in material removal?
-    subject: Engineering
-    url: /learn/engineering/questions/what-are-the-fundamental-principles-of-the-turning-process-and-how-does-a-singlepoint-cutting-tool-function-in-material-removal
 related_article5:
-    id: 168698
+    id: 168704
     title: >-
-        How do blocks and flat parts differ from those with a geometry of revolution in machining processes?
+        Define feed and depth of cut in machining and explain their roles in the cutting process.
     subject: Engineering
-    url: /learn/engineering/questions/how-do-blocks-and-flat-parts-differ-from-those-with-a-geometry-of-revolution-in-machining-processes
+    url: /learn/engineering/questions/define-feed-and-depth-of-cut-in-machining-and-explain-their-roles-in-the-cutting-process
 ---

 &nbsp;